FondationUCA-Chair-LLM/NL-test-case-runnerv2/README.md

 ## Tools

-### 1. Eval-Agent
-Eval-Agent is specialised for evaluating the reliability of an LLM agent.
-For a given agent, it computes three standard deviation scores:

-- `σ(agent_readiness)`
-- `σ(agent_nav)`
-- `σ(agent_assert)`

-These scores assess the capabilities of the LLM agent across three core tasks: readiness, navigation, and assertion.

 **How it works:**
 - Takes a test suite and runs it `N` times.
 - Computes standard deviations for the three tasks.